FabricMC/fabric-docs/develop/items/custom-shields.md

 :::

 Shields can be used to defend one's self from attacks.
-To add a new Shield to the game, you'll need an `Item`, a model, and a special renderer.
+To add a new Shield to the game, you'll need an `Item`, two item models, a client item, and a special renderer.

 ## Creating the Item {#item}